laelbarlow/jackhmmerer/README.md

 - Put amino acid sequence FASTA files with sequences to be searched in the `resources/FASTA_Databases` directory.

+- Assign each FASTA file to a taxonomic group (*e.g.*, Eukaryotes, Archaea, or Bacteria) in a file `resources/genome_ids_by_taxon.csv`, wherein the first column is the taxonomic group name and the second column is a genome identifier (*e.g.*, a EukProt ID).

 - Put amino acid sequence FASTA files with sequences to be used as jackhmmer queries in the `resources/FASTA_Queries` directory.
 If any of these sequences contain more than one domain, they should be trimmed to include only the